vanngrann/Drone-Simulation/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : CrowdSim Project Overview
+    CONSOLE APPLICATION : Drone Simulation Project Overview
 ========================================================================

-AppWizard has created this CrowdSim application for you.
+This project demonstrates a simplified 3D simulation of how a delivery truck and drone would work in unision to help deliver packages to different addresses.
+The environment is created in a 3D space using C++ and openGL.

+Red Cube simulates a delivery truck

+Blue Sphere simulates a delivery drone

+Green Squares simulate grass

+Grey squares simulate street

+Brown boxes simulate a house

+Blue lines simulate the path in which the Delivery truck and drone are traveling on

+Currently, there is no collision or spacial awareness for the drone.

-This file contains a summary of what you will find in each of the files that make up your CrowdSim application.
+This file contains a summary of what you will find in each of the files that make up your Drone application.

 CrowdSim.vcxproj